 Lestari Capital connects markets to conservation: we finance outcomes on the ground through ethical and efficient mechanisms, to support the adaptation of more equitable market systems.

-Through partnership with commodities companies, financial institutions and supply chain actors, we develop and grow sources of demand for ecosystem services projects.
-Our work ensures that corporate sustainability standards and certifications have verified impact, while addressing a critical lack of long-term finance for conservation and restoration initiatives.
+Through partnerships with corporates, we help develop and grow sources of demand for conservation projects.
+Our work ensures that corporate sustainability standards and certifications have verified impact while addressing a critical gap in long-term finance for natural ecosystem conservation and restoration.

-We are piloting this approach in Indonesia by developing a portfolio of high-impact conservation projects connected to financing from the commodities sector that will last for 25 years or longer.
-Our Indonesia portfolio enables compliance with the requirements of sustainable commodity certification bodies, such as the Roundtable on Sustainable Palm Oil (RSPO).
+We are piloting this approach in Indonesia by developing a portfolio of high-impact conservation projects that we have connected to financing from the commodities sector, with funding commitments for 25 years or longer.

-Our pilot, the Sustainable Commodities Conservation Mechanism (SCCM) can accommodate a blend of public and private capital, providing a flexible platform that can facilitate compliance with the requirements of existing or future standards that enable companies to access increasingly discriminating global markets.
+Our first mechanism, the Sustainable Commodities Conservation Mechanism (SCCM) was launched in 2018 and can accommodate a blend of public and private capital, providing a flexible platform that can facilitate compliance with the requirements of existing or future standards for environmental finance.

-Our vision of success at Lestari Capital is a world where no ecosystem is left stranded and where every natural area is recognized for the value of the services it provides to both local communities and the global commons.
+Our vision is a world where no ecosystem is left stranded and where every natural area is recognized for its unique value.

-We support collective efforts to weaken the market drivers of unsustainable land use change, along with efforts to redefine market rewards for companies that protect and restore vulnerable ecosystems in their area of operations.
-Our mission is to support this process through ethical and efficient conservation finance mechanisms and market development for high-quality projects.
+We support collective efforts to weaken the market drivers of unsustainable land-use change, along with efforts to redefine market rewards for companies that actively help protect and restore vulnerable ecosystems.

-We are an advocate for ecosystems; including the communities that rely on them, and those working to protect them.
+We are an advocate and change agent for ecosystems; including the communities that rely on them, and those working to protect them.

-We lead by example to show that equitable market mechanisms can deliver lasting conservation outcomes
+We show that equitable market mechanisms can deliver lasting conservation outcomes.

 Our interdisciplinary background in conservation and finance leads us to recognize the importance of verified conservation outcomes.